otrv4/otrv4/otrv4.md

 If using version 3 and 'ERROR_START_AKE' policy is set (which expects that the AKE will start when receiving an OTR Error message, as defined in OTRv3):

-  * Reply with a query message
+  * Reply with a Query Message.

 #### User requests to end an OTR conversation